 - Add eggs one at a time beating each one in before adding the next.
 Stop the mixer and scrape the sides.
 Mix to combine.

 - Stir in vanilla.
 Stop the mixer and scrape the sides.
 Combine again.

 - Spoon batter into prepared pan.

-- Allow cake to cool on a wire rack for 1 to 20 minutes before inverting on a tray to cool completely.
+- Allow the cake to cool in the pan on a wire rack for 20 to 25 minutes before inverting on a tray to cool completely.